Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

 The authors thank Ana Ros Camacho and Nezhla Agahee for founding the Women in Mathematical Physics (WoMaP) research and mentoring program from which the research presented in this paper arose.
 We also thank Banff International Research Station for their hospitality for the virtual WoMaP I, 2020 Workshop, and for their generous support for the in-person WoMaP II, 2023 Workshop.
 We thank Darlayne Addabbo, Kiyokazu Nagatomo, Veronika Pedi\'c Tomi\'c, David Ridout, and Kyle Luh for helpful discussions.

-The first named author was supported by the Association for Women in Mathematics and the National Science Foundation Travel Grant program.
+The first named author was supported by the Association for Women in Mathematics and the National Science Foundation Travel Grant program and a Simons Foundation Travel Support Grant.
 The second named author was supported by FONDECYT Project 3190144.
 The third named author was supported by the National Science Foundation under Grant No. DMS-2102786 and by the hospitality of the University of Denver.
-The last named author was supported by the College of Arts and Sciences at Illinois State University.
+The last named author was supported by the College of Arts and Sciences at Illinois State University Research Grant.

 We thank Matthew Headrick for making his Mathematica package Virasoro.nb available, which we found useful for testing some of our work and ideas.
 Matthew Headrick's code can be downloaded from his personal webpage \url{https://people.brandeis.edu/~headrick/Mathematica/}.